Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-$\bullet$ \textbf{Irrelevant Attributes Retained.} Another critical aspect of face editing is retaining as much target image information as possible in the generated images~\cite{yao2021latent,hou2022guidedstyle,huang2023ia}.
+$\bullet$ \textbf{Irrelevant-attribute Retained.} Another critical aspect of face editing is retaining as much target image information as possible in the generated images~\cite{yao2021latent,hou2022guidedstyle,huang2023ia}.
 GuidedStyle~\cite{hou2022guidedstyle} leverages attention mechanisms in StyleGAN~\cite{karras2019style} for the adaptive selection of style modifications for different image layers.
 IA-FaceS~\cite{huang2023ia} embeds the face image to be edited into two branches of the model, where one branch calculates high-dimensional component-invariant content embedding to capture facial details, and the other branch provides low-dimensional component-specific embedding for component operations.
 Additionally, some approaches~\cite{sun2022fenerf,zhang2022fdnerf,jiang2022nerffaceediting,zhou2023cips} combine GANs with NeRF~\cite{mildenhall2020nerf} for enhanced spatial awareness capabilities.
 Specifically, FENeRF~\cite{sun2022fenerf} uses two decoupled latent codes to generate corresponding facial semantics and textures in a 3D volume with spatial alignment sharing the same geometry.
 CIPS-3D++~\cite{zhou2023cips} enhances the model's training efficiency with a NeRF-based shallow 3D shape encoder and an MLP-based deep 2D image decoder.

-$\bullet$ \textbf{Text Driven} facial attribute editing is a crucial application scenario and a recent hot topic in academic research~\cite{sun2022anyface,hou2022textface,aneja2023clipface,yu2023towards}.
+$\bullet$ \textbf{Text Driven.} Text driven facial attribute editing is a crucial application scenario and a recent hot topic in academic research~\cite{sun2022anyface,hou2022textface,aneja2023clipface,yu2023towards}.
 TextFace~\cite{hou2022textface} introduces text-to-style mapping, directly encoding text descriptions into the latent space of pre-trained StyleGAN.
-TG-3DFace~\cite{yu2023towards} introduces two text-to-face cross-modal alignment techniques, including global contrastive learning and fine-grained alignment modules, to enhance the high semantic consistency between the generated 3D face and the input text.